 Over the last two years, I’ve produced and hosted two successful podcasts: Everything is Teachable and Book Smart.
-Combined, I’ve got over 50,000 downloads in 2019 alone.
+Combined, I had over 60,000 downloads in 2019 alone.

 But here’s the thing.
 After spending hours and hours forever and ever learning how to produce a successful podcast, I knew I couldn’t be the only one looking for better resources.

 That’s why we’re here.
 I wanted to combine my love of teaching with my passion for podcast production to help new podcasters like you finally get that podcast idea out of your head and into the world.
 (Oh, and of course I wanted more excuses to play with more technology tools, mics, and spreadsheets because I’m a weirdo.)

 And so Wit & Wire was born as a resource for podcasters hoping to launch and grow podcasts that matter.
 Podcasts that help you share your knowledge, expertise, and personality with the world, even if you’re a total beginner.
 Because I don’t think you need to be an ops nerd like me to be a podcaster.